Sports as Healing.

-Our program began in Baltimore City in 2015, after the death of Freddie Gray sparked a season of civil unrest.
-We created the Foundation as a safe alternative for youth and their families.
-Our aim was to use sport as a tool for healing and as a way to bring the community together, so we partnered with local Council Members, community organizers, and recreation centers to launch the first Volo Kids Foundation program at Herring Run Recreation Center.
+The Volo Kids story began in Baltimore City in 2015 following the death of Freddie Gray that sparked civil unrest.
+The aim of the Volo Kids Foundation was to use sport as a tool for healing and a means of uniting communities.
+To execute our vision we partnered with City Council Members, community organizers, and recreation centers to launch the first Volo Kids Foundation program at Herring Run Recreation Center.
 Volo Kids has since expanded to six cities across the country and is still growing.

 Take a look below to see our first programs in Baltimore City!